-I'm taking a step away from Christmas planning today to share a recent project that has got this organisational gal super excited - our very own (hidden) gift wrapping station!
-I've always wanted one spot in the house designated for all our wrapping supplies, and this recent addition to the back of a cupboard door has given me exactly that.
-Let me show you how we set it up.
+I'm taking a step away from Christmas planning today to share a recent project that has got this organisational gal super excited - our brand new gift wrapping station!
+I've always wanted one designated spot in the house to house all our wrapping supplies, and this recent addition to the back of a cupboard door has given me exactly that.
+Here's how we created this new organised beauty!

 I love utilising the backs of doors for extra storage, and a new cupboard we built a few months ago at the end of our hallway (watch this video to see how we did it!) was the perfect spot for all wrapping-related bits and pieces.

 The storage cupboard is a walk-in, and has ample space on the shelves.
 Pictured below is the way I previously organised our wrapping supplies, with storage boxes for ribbon, tissue paper, small boxes, gift bags and cards.
 The wrapping paper was stored upright in a tall waste-paper bin.
-It was all fairly organised, but the supplies were just taking up too much precious real estate!
+It was all fairly organised, but the supplies were just taking up too much precious space!
 They also weren't that easy to quickly get to, and didn't look super attractive.
-(There is no natural lighting in this part of the house, so please excuse the darkness of these photos).

-I did quite a bit of research for an effective storage solution for this gift wrapping station.
+I did quite a bit of research for the best storage supplies for our gift wrapping station.
 I was initially looking for wire mesh baskets that could just be screwed into the back of the door, but they were not as easy to find as I anticipated!
 After a bit of research, I came across the Clever Closet system at Bunnings.
 It included a wardrobe strip that could be secured against a wall/door, and wire baskets that hooked onto the strip.
 I ended up grabbing 4 baskets of varying sizes to accommodate all of our supplies.

 The baskets then just hooked onto the wardrobe strip, and could be easily adjusted depending on the contents.